Hampshire College: Timeline of Sustainability Initiative

-Re-Radicalization
+"Re-Radicalization" student group

-In the spring of 2004, a student group calling itself Re-Radicalization of Hampshire College (Re-Rad) emerged with a manifesto called The Re-Making of a College, which critiqued what they saw as a betrayal of Hampshire's founding ideas in alternative education and student-centered learning.
+In the spring of 2004, a student group calling itself Re-Radicalization of Hampshire College (Re-Rad) emerged with a manifesto called "The Re-Making of a College", which critiqued what they saw as a betrayal of Hampshire's founding ideas in alternative education and student-centered learning.
 On May 3, 2004, the group staged a demonstration that packed the hall outside the President's office during an administrative meeting.
 Response from the community was generally amicable and Re-Rad made some progress.

 The Re-Radicalization movement was responding in part to a new "First-Year Plan" that changed the structure of the first year of study.
 Beginning in the Fall of 2002, the requirements for passing Division I were changed so that first-year students no longer had to complete independent projects (see Curriculum above).
 Re-Rad submitted its own counter-proposal in both 2006 and 2007, but these proposals were not acted on, and no follow-up was attempted.

 The Re-Radicalization of Hampshire College assisted the administration in launching a pilot program known as mentored independent study.
 This program paired ten third semester students with Division III students with similar academic interests to complete a small study—observed by, and subject to the approval of, a faculty member.

 While some students worry about what they see as Hampshire's headlong plunge into normality, the circumstances of Hampshire's founding tends to perennially attract students who revive the questions about education the institution was founded on, and who challenge the administration to honor the founding mission.
 Unsurprisingly, then, Re-Rad was not the first student push of its type.
 Similar efforts have sprung up at Hampshire with some regularity, with varying impacts.
 In 1996, student Chris Kawecki spearheaded a similar push called the Radical Departure, calling for a more holistic, organic integration of education into students' lives.
 The most durable legacy of the Radical Departure was EPEC, a series of student-led non-credit courses.

-A more detailed account of movements such as these can be found in a history of Hampshire student activities, an account written by alumnus Timothy Shary (F86) that was commissioned by Community Council in 1990; he has subsequently been a faculty member at Clark University of Worcester, Massachusetts, and the University of Oklahoma.
+A more detailed account of movements such as these can be found in A Documentary History of Hampshire College, Vol. 4: 1995–2005.